vutuanhai237/UC-VQA/README.md

-## UC-VQA: experiment repository for qtm library which is used in tomography
+## UC-VQA: experiment repository for qsee library which is used in tomography

 ### Resources